wheelsbot7/laughing-carnival/content/blog/arch-derivatives/index.md

 [^5]:
     However, most of their sources come from before 2020 and are also opinionated, so take it with a grain of salt.

+[^6]:
+    Hell, Gentoo is a Linux distro where every single package is compiled from source, even the kernel.